JMacalinao/mijia360-1g-hack/README.md

 ## Installation

-0. If you are planning to use this with Mi Home (ENABLE_CLOUD=true), reset the camera and set it up first.
+0. Set up the camera with the Mi Home app.
+Make sure the WiFi credentials are correct.
+(Thanks to @Peter71131, [#3](https://github.com/JMacalinao/mijia360-1g-hack/issues/3#issuecomment-734204079))
 1. Copy all files to your SD card.
 2. Edit config.ini.
 3. Insert SD card to the camera.